1982 US Open – Men's singles

 Jimmy Connors defeated Ivan Lendl in the final, 6–3, 6–2, 4–6, 6–4 to win the men's singles tennis title at the 1982 US Open.
+It was his fourth US Open singles title and seventh major singles title overall.
+It was the first of eight consecutive US Open finals for Lendl.

 John McEnroe was the three-time defending champion, but lost in the semifinals to Lendl.

 Seeds

 The seeded players are listed below.
 Jimmy Connors is the champion; others show the round in which they were eliminated.